 The most important function of the CB1-R is the reduction of excessive or inadequate signaling by the neurotransmitters (messengers) in the brain.
 By the activation of the CB1-R, the hyperactivity or hypoactivity of the messengers (e.g., serotonin, dopamine) is regulated back into balance.
 For example, when THC binds to CB1-R, activity in the pain circuits is inhibited, thus resulting in reduced pain.
 Many other symptoms such as nausea, muscle spasticity and seizures can be alleviated or diminished with cannabinoid therapy.

 CB2-R are primarily associated with the immune system and found outside of the brain in such places as the gut, spleen, liver, heart, kidneys, bones, blood vessels, lymph cells, endocrine glands and reproductive organs.
-For example, CBD is keyed to CB2-R, and good evidence shows CBD is a beneficial therapeutic strategy to lessen the impact of inflammatory and neuro-inflammatory diseases.
+For example, CBD is keyed to CB2-R, and good evidence shows CBD is a beneficial strategy to lessen the impact of certain negative bodily reactions.
 Until recently, it was believed that CB-2R played no role with nerve cells or bundles.
 However, studies now show that it also plays an important role in the signal processing of the brain.
 (A deep dive on understanding cannabinoid receptors)

 A third receptor that gets little attention is the transient receptor potential vanilloid-type one (TRPV1).
 The function of TRPV1 is to detect and regulate body temperature.
 In addition, TRPV1 is responsible for thesensationsofextremeexternalheatandpainandissubjectto desensitization.Therefore,ifcontinuouslystimulated,thepathwaywill eventuallyslowdownorevenstop.Thisraisestherapeuticpossibilities foragentstoeffectivelytreatcertainkindsofneuropathicpain.